PrintM3D/Quad-Fusion-Docs/electrical-guides/duet-maestro-wiring.md

 ---
-description: Learn more about the wiring of the Promega printer on the Duet Maestro side.
+description: Learn more about the wiring of the Crane printer on the Duet Maestro side.
 ---

 # Duet Maestro Wiring

-This guide covers the wiring of the Promega along with possible wiring solutions to problems.
-Properly understanding the wiring of the Promega is extremely important.
+This guide covers the wiring of the Crane along with possible wiring solutions to problems.
+Properly understanding the wiring of the Crane is extremely important.
 Shorting the Duet Maestro board can be done easily.
 Follow and acknowledge the warnings listed in [Critical Warnings](https://m3d.gitbook.io/promega-docs/getting-started/critical-warnings-and-information).
 The Duet Maestro board can be easily damaged or broken by:

 1. Wiring the board incorrectly and causing a short
 2. Electro-static Discharge